Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Background and Context

 Although the adoption of LLMs has been relatively recent, AI has its origins in the second half of the 20th century.
-With the expansion of computational intelligence, researchers developed new algorithms that could perform large mathematical and complex calculations.
-In the 1980s, advancements in machine learning and neural networks took a significant leap through the introduction of backpropagation~\cite{rumelhart1986learning}.
-By the end of the century, sophisticated neural networks and decision trees had been developed alongside a shift towards probabilistic methods and data-driven models.
-This new focus led to the development of Support Vector Machines and similar methods, which significantly enhanced capabilities in Natural Language Processing (NLP) and computer vision applications.
-The 2010s represented a transformative decade characterized by rapid developments in deep learning.
-The introduction of AlexNet (2012) for image recognition, word embedding techniques such as GloVe (2014), and transformer models (2017) unlocked much of the potential for working with large, unstructured, and non-tabular datasets.
-Combined with the increase in computational resources, these sophisticated and complex models boosted a worldwide interest in the adoption of AI, marking a significant change from previous decades when limited data availability and computational constraints hindered most sectors.
-The actuarial profession faced similar constraints throughout the late 20th century, leading actuaries to rely primarily on the usage of practical algorithms like GLM \cite{nelder1972generalized} and analytical methods like the Bornhuetter-Ferguson technique for IBNR \cite{bornhuetter1972ibnr}.
-With the turn of the century, exponential advances in computing power and data availability gradually led to the adoption of AI algorithms in actuarial science.
-One of the first studies analyzed several machine learning methods in comparison to GLM \cite{dugas2003statistical}.
-More recently, the examination of AI algorithms in actuarial science has taken off.
-Wüthrich compared the predictive power of GLMs against artificial neural networks~\cite{wuthrich2019glms}, while various other studies explored the potential of tree-based methods \cite{denuit2020effective, henckaerts2021boosting, wuthrich2021data}.
-In recent days, actuaries have also turned to using transformer models, such as the Credibility Transformer \cite{richman2024credibility}, in actuarial applications.
+With the expansion of computing capacity, researchers developed new algorithms capable of performing large-scale, complex mathematical calculations.
+In the 1980s, the introduction of backpropagation \cite{rumelhart1986learning} advanced NN research.
+By the end of the century, sophisticated NNs and decision trees had been developed alongside a shift towards probabilistic methods and data-driven models.
+This new focus led to the development of support vector machines (SVMs) and other data-driven methods, which found applications across diverse domains including natural language processing (NLP) and computer vision.
+The 2010s saw rapid developments in deep learning: the introduction of AlexNet (2012) for image recognition~\cite{krizhevsky2012imagenet}, word embedding techniques such as GloVe (2014)~\cite{pennington2014glove}, and transformer models (2017)~\cite{vaswani2017attention} unlocked potential for working with large, unstructured, and non-tabular datasets.
+Combined with the increase in computational resources, these models drove a widespread interest in the adoption of AI, marking a notable shift from previous decades when limited data availability and computational constraints hindered most sectors.
+The actuarial profession faced similar limitations throughout the late 20th century, leading actuaries to rely primarily on the usage of practical algorithms like Generalised Linear Models (GLMs) \cite{nelder1972generalized} and analytical methods like the Bornhuetter-Ferguson technique for Incurred But Not Reported (IBNR) reserving \cite{bornhuetter1972ibnr}.
+As computing power and data availability grew, AI algorithms were gradually adopted in actuarial science.
+One of the first studies analysed several machine learning methods in comparison to GLMs \cite{dugas2003statistical}.
+Subsequent work compared the predictive power of GLMs against NNs~\cite{wuthrich2019glms}, while further studies explored the potential of tree-based methods \cite{denuit2020effective, henckaerts2021boosting, wuthrich2023data}.
+Actuaries have also begun exploring transformer models, such as the Credibility Transformer \cite{richman2024credibility}, in actuarial applications.